LiterallyTheOne/r_config/README.md

 # r_config

-Standard way that I am using to use config
+a customized way to use config

 ## usage: